TeamOpenFIRE/OpenFIRE-Firmware/README.md

    * Optional: Any 12V solenoid, w/ associated relay board.
 [Build tutorial here!](https://www.youtube.com/watch?v=4uWgqc8g1PM)
      * *Requires a DC power extension cable and a separate adjustable 12V power supply.*
    * Optional: Any 5V gamepad rumble motor, w/ associated relay board.
 [Build tutorial here!](https://www.youtube.com/watch?v=LiJ5rE-MeHw)
-   * Optional: Any 2-way SPDT switches, to adjust state of rumble/solenoid/rapid fire.
+   * Optional: Any 2-way SPDT switches, to adjust state of rumble/solenoid/rapid fire in hardware (can be adjusted in software from pause mode if not available!)

 The RP2040 is the most performant board for the cheapest price, and future proofs your build (at the cost of no working EEPROM storage for profile saves), but the M0 and M4 should still work well!
 The ATmega-based boards have an EEPROM for saving settings, but might be out of code space by now with this build.